Rajapur, Maharashtra: Shivaji's relations with the Company

 The East India Company personnel at Rajapur maintained amicable relations with Shivaji until June 1660, when the Adilshahi general Siddi Jauhar attacked Shivaji's camp at Panhala.
 During this siege, Siddi Jauhar used grenades purchased from the English at Rajapur.
 He also hired some English artillerymen, who came to Panhala with an English flag, although the Company did not officially support him.
 Shivaji managed to escape from Panhala, and decided to take revenge as he assumed that the company had supported Siddi Jauhar.
 He plundered the English factory at Rajapur in December 1661.

 During the attack, Shivaji captured four Englishmen - Henry Revington, Richard Taylor, Randolph Taylor and Philip Gyffard - who were imprisoned, first at Vasota and later at Songd.
 Shivaji's officer Raoji Pandit treated them well, but the Marathas demanded ransom for their release.
 The English insisted that they had lost everything at Rajapur and would be unable to pay a ransom.
 Instead, they tried to negotiate their release in exchange for their support in capturing the Danda Rajpuri sea fort.
 This negotiation could not happen due to the absence of Shivaji, who was away on an expedition near Kalyan.
 The English prisoners wrote an angry letter to the company's president, who replied that they had been imprisoned not for performing the Company duties, but for illegally supporting Siddi Jauhar without the company's permission.
 Subsequently, the four made an escape attempt, but they were caught and moved to Raigad.

 Later, Shivaji discovered that the company had not officially supported Siddi Jauhar, and that some rogue personnel had joined Jauhar without the company's permission.
 He ordered the release of the English prisoners in 1663.
 In a letter dated 6 February 1663, Shivaji also assured that the English would enjoy his protection in the future.
 The English informed him about the losses suffered by them at Rajapur, and tried to negotiate a settlement.
 In 1672, Shivaji offered them 5000 pagodas towards the losses.
-He also promised that if the English decided to set up a new factory at Rajapur, he would "show all kindness and civility imaginable to the said factory"..
+He also promised that if the English decided to set up a new factory at Rajapur, he would "show all kindness and civility imaginable to the said factory".
 Shivaji was cautious about the British but also wanted to learn the new artillery technology that the British brought.

 Later developments

-The English and French East India Companies had factories near the creek.
-It is known that these factories were abandoned in the early 18th century and appear to be used later for offices (kacheris).

 Rajapur is mentioned in novel Parashuramachi Savli by the Marathi author Ravindra Pinge.